Don’t let your dodgy knee get in the way of a good workout.

 Myth: Don’t exercise if you have arthritic knees

-This is one of the most common myths about knee pain.
+Not exercising because you have arthritis is one of the most common myths about knee pain.
 As a general rule, if you have osteoarthritis it is fine to exercise.

 A report by the American College of Sports Medicine (ACSM) provides strong evidence that exercise is, in fact, good for the knees.
 The findings concluded that exercise actually helps improve the cartilage in between joints instead of breaking it down.